 Code of ethics and conduct

 Students are expected to conduct themselves according to the Indiana Tech Code of Ethics at all times.
-If a student violates this code, faculty members are required to complete an Infraction Card and submit it to the dean of their college.
-The Infraction Cards, as well as any investigative reports, will be kept on file in order to track any repetitive misconduct issues.
+If a student violates this code, faculty and staff members are required to document the violation using the appropriate infraction form.
+The report will then be routed to the appropriate Dean or administrator for adjudication.
+Infraction Cards, as well as any investigative reports, will be kept on file in order to track any repetitive misconduct issues.
 Completion of an Infraction Card does not necessarily indicate future or additional remediation or punishment.

-In the event that additional intervention is deemed necessary, the Student Conduct Committee will fully investigate the incident.
+In the event that additional intervention is deemed necessary, the appropriate administrator or Dean will fully investigate the incident.

 “No Show” withdrawal

-Students are required to access the Blackboard course website no later than the end of the first week of the class as proof of course attendance.
+Students are required to access the Blackboard course they are enrolled no later than the end of the first week of the class as a proof of course participation.
 Failure to complete this task will be treated as a “no show” and result in an administrative withdrawal from the class.